 - Leverages local, state, tribal, and Federal economic incentives for job creation and/or retention.
 Please identify and describe specific incentives you anticipate utilizing and discuss any efforts to date to qualify and/or apply for such incentives, including grants and tax incentives.
 If you have prior experience with these benefits, please discuss that experience.

 - Tax revenue, blight reduction, and other.
-Factors relevant to the third criterion include whether the Buyer or Lessee's plan provides other benefits to the State, the Tribe, and affected community such as:
+Factors relevant to the third criterion include whether the Buyer's plan provides other benefits to the State, the Tribe, and affected community such as: